RebeccaFlach/covid-modeling/reports/final_report.md

 | Percentage of infected customers (p) | 0.11% |
 | Transmission rate (β) | 1.41e-9 per min |
 | Length of opening hours (H) | 14 hours |

+These default parameters are the same ones used in the original paper.

 After running 1000 simulations, each simulating a day in the synthetic store, our results provided us with the following metric:
 | Metric | Mean |